annesadleir/rjr-aws-lambda-dummy/README.md

 Take note of the role's arn so you can put it into your aws cli command.

 Now try this command to make the function: \
-`aws lambda create-function --function-name repeat-string --zip-file fileb://~/linuxWorkarea/string-repeater.zip --handler function.handler --runtime provided --role arn:aws:iam::`YOUR_ROLE_ARN_HERE \
+`aws lambda create-function --function-name repeat-string --zip-file ` `fileb://~/linuxWorkarea/string-repeater.zip --handler function.handler --runtime provided `
+`--role arn:aws:iam::`YOUR_ROLE_ARN_HERE \
-The zip file has to be referenced with the `fileb://` protocol.  \
+The zip file has to be referenced with the `fileb://` protocol -- but obviously adjust the value to your location.  \
 You should get back some info about the created function.
 If this is not your first attempt you'll need to delete the previous version: \
 `aws lambda delete-function --function-name repeat-string` \